-To date, 42 subjects in eight cohorts have been dosed with PYX-201 in this Phase 1 trial.
-We are actively studying dose ranges from 5.4 mg/kg to 8 mg/kg.
-We plan to dose an additional 16 subjects with a continued focus on HNSCC, NSCLC, ovarian cancer, soft tissue sarcoma and PDAC based on an assessment of factors including immunohistochemistry target expression, stromal volume, unmet medical need and clinical judgment.
-PYX-201 safety data continues to support go-forward monotherapy and potential combination development strategies.
+To date, 72 subjects have been dosed in the PYX-201 dose escalation study with a continued focus on HNSCC, NSCLC, ovarian cancer, soft tissue sarcoma, and PDAC based on an assessment of factors including immunohistochemistry target expression, stromal volume, unmet medical need, and clinical investigator judgment.
+PYX-201 safety data continues to support go-forward monotherapy and potential combination clinical development strategies, which we believe could have the potential to provide additional treatment options to patients with difficult-to-treat cancers.

 As we continue to analyze the data generated, we anticipate that the data from the dose finding studies will guide the selection for the RP2D for subsequent multi-dosing and potential combination studies.
-We anticipate reporting the study results, including efficacy, safety, PK, preclinical insights, further development plans, and the expected timing of the next anticipated milestones in the fall of 2024.
+As previously reported, we are on track to announce preliminary data from the Phase 1 trial of PYX-201, including efficacy, safety, pharmacokinetics (PK), and provide an update on future development plans in the fall of 2024.